 1. Fun Hand Sanitizer Bottles

 Hand sanitizer continues to be a must-have, so give your students a fun way to carry theirs around.
-Grab a set of 24 different sleeves with empty bottles included for about a buck apiece here.
+Grab a set of 24 different sleeves with empty bottles included on Amazon.

 4. Bubble Wands